joshmaxsilverman/joshmaxsilverman.github.io/_posts/2023-10-23-traffic-light-chase.md

 ![image of gap over time](/img/2023-10-23-gap-plot-xkcd.PNG){:width="450 px" class="image-centered"}

+{:.caption}

-{:.caption="Image thoughtfully remade by Goh Pi Han"}
+Graph thoughtfully remade by Goh Pi Han with Comic Sans MS.

 If we remove the sections where the cars maintain the same relative position, this is just a [Dyck path](https://mathworld.wolfram.com/DyckPath.html) -- a path that goes from the bottom left corner to the top right corner of a square lattice without moving under the diagonal.